WHO NEEDS A VISA TO COME TO VIETNAM?

 Not everyone needs a visa (or Visa Letter) to visit Vietnam (though they may still need to show a return ticket).
 Passport holders of ASEAN member-countries such as Thailand, Indonesia, Singapore, Malaysia, Cambodia, and Laos do not need a Vietnam visa if they visit Vietnam for no more than 21 days.
 Philippine passport holders do not need a Vietnamese visa for 21 days, and Myanmar passport holders do not need Visa within 14 days.
 The passport holders of Brunei are not required to get a visa to Vietnam for 15 days.
 They could apply for popular passport type with return tickets.

-Sweden and Finland are also exempt, and people who hold those passports may come for 15 days, through June 2018.
+Passport holders of Sweden, Denmark, Norway and Finland are also exempt, people who hold those passports may come for 15 days.
 Russian Citizens can also come for 15 days without a Visa.
 HOWEVER – Note that citizens of countries that can come without a Visa that fly to Vietnam STILL MUST show a Return Air Ticket when they arrive at the airport.

 WHAT IS A VIETNAM VISA ON ARRIVAL (VOA)?